-- Permanent legal protection of 9.50 hectares of NTGVVP and GSM habitat; - Physical protection of the habitat area from manageable threats including uncontrolled stock grazing, weed infestations and degradation by pest animals. - Attainment of NTGVVP and GSM completion criteria, as measured by habitat and GSM monitoring.
+- Permanent legal protection of 114.1 hectares of GSM habitat; - Physical protection of the habitat area from manageable threats including uncontrolled stock grazing, weed infestations and degradation by pest animals. - Attainment of GSM habitat condition completion criteria, as measured by habitat monitoring.